vbnet3d/SpawnSleepersInRange/README.md

 # SpawnSleepersInRange

-Experimental mod for 7 Day to Die (Alpha 21) that forces sleeper volumes to spawn in sleepers within a certain range, even if the trigger is not yet activated.
+Experimental mod for 7 Day to Die (V 1.0) that forces sleeper volumes to spawn in sleepers within a certain range, even if the trigger is not yet activated.
 Intended to fix issues with pop-in spawning and clear quests failing to spawn in all zombies.

 WARNING: This is an entirely experimental mod.
 Use at your own risk.
 May affect frame rates if it spawns in too many zombies at one time.